Ronald Latanision

-Ronald M. Latanision is an American materials scientist, corrosion engineer, academic and businessman.
+Ronald M. Latanision (born July 2, 1942) is an American materials scientist, corrosion engineer, academic and businessman.
 He is an emeritus professor of materials science and engineering at the Massachusetts Institute of Technology (MIT), the Neil Armstrong Distinguished Visiting professor at Purdue University, and serves as a senior fellow at Exponent, where he also served as a corporate vice president.

 Latanision's research has primarily focused on the corrosion of metals, materials processing, and the behavior of materials in aqueous environments, including ambient and high-temperature/pressure conditions, with experience in corrosion science and engineering, particularly in materials selection for advanced engineering systems and failure analysis.
 His work has covered processing technologies and electrochemical systems as well, such as batteries, fuel cells, waste destruction, supercritical water power generation, stress corrosion cracking, hydrogen embrittlement, and photoelectrochemistry.
 He has won awards such as Henry B. Linford Award, Hosler Alumni Scholar Medal, and Lee Hsun Award.

 Latanision served as co-editor-in-chief of Corrosion Reviews and is the editor-in-chief of the NAE Quarterly, The Bridge.
 He acted as a member of the International Corrosion Council, is a member of the NAE, and the American Academy of Arts and Sciences and holds the title of Fellow at NACE International, and ASM International.